aospapp/aosp/external/ltp/android/README.md

 and in fact much of it must be disabled, given the functionality is not available in Android.

-As of mid-2018 there are on the order of 900 tests executed in VTS.
+As of Jan 2023 there are on the order of 1300 tests executed in VTS on arm64.
 Most tests are run in both 32-bit and 64-bit mode.
 Many more are available but currently disabled due to either being broken or not applicable on Android.

 How is LTP Run in VTS?
 ----------------------